Sign In to Your Account

 Victoria, the winged symbol of victory is pictured on the front of the coin, with Mexico's current coat of arms on the back.
 The symbol is surrounded by the several smaller coat of arms designs from the past.

-One of the most desired coins in the world, the Silver Canadian Maple Leaf is legal tender in Canada.
+One of the most desired coins in the world, is a Royal Canadian Mint coin the Silver Canadian Maple Leaf is legal tender in Canada.
 It is one of the purest government issued silver coins, with a “4 nines” (.9999 ) purity.

-First minted in 1988, Silver Maple Leafs feature the maple leaf, that famous symbol of Canada, on the reverse.
+First minted in 1988, Silver Maple Leaf coins for sale feature the maple leaf, that famous symbol of Canada, on the reverse.
 The coin front carries the bust of Queen Elizabeth II.
 It is denominated as $5 CAD, one of the highest denominations available in a 1 oz silver coin.

 Investors may choose the “Magnificent Maple” – a ten ounce version of the iconic coin.
 It is a great way to lower the price per ounce while adding something truly unique to their holding.